uhub/awesome-actionscript/README.md

 * [mataspetrikas/radioclouds](https://github.com/mataspetrikas/radioclouds) - Social graph/radio based on soundcloud api.
 Written in ActionScript 3
 * [flupie/textanim](https://github.com/flupie/textanim) - The TextAnim is an open source code for dynamic text animation in Flash - ActionScript 3
 * [cotejp/Metronome](https://github.com/cotejp/Metronome) - An ActionScript metronome library
-* [audreyt/as3gif](https://github.com/audreyt/as3gif) - AS3GIF lets you play and encode animated GIF's with ActionScript 3.
 * [animoto/filmstrip](https://github.com/animoto/filmstrip) - Moses Gunesch's rendering library for ActionScript
 * [rubo/flame](https://github.com/rubo/flame) - Flame is an ActionScript library that provides a number of useful UI controls, collections, cryptographic services, and utilities to work with the Flex SDK.
 * [PlayFab/ActionScriptSDK](https://github.com/PlayFab/ActionScriptSDK) - ActionScript3 SDK for use in Adobe Flash and AIR.